xDharmendra/AccuKnox-Assigment-For-Frontend-Trainees/README.md

 ## Running the Application

 ### a.
 Clone or Download Repository:
-You can find the source code on GitHub (make sure to upload this project to your GitHub repository).
+You can find the source code on GitHub.

 ### b.
 Steps to Run the App Locally: